 What types of services are offered?

-CAPS offers short-term individual, group and relationship counseling, consultation for faculty, staff, parents, and students, and educational programs to the campus community.
+CAPS offers short-term individual and group counseling; consultation for faculty, staff, parents, and students; and educational programs to the campus community.
 Comprehensive services are available during the academic year (fall and spring semesters), and limited services are available during summer sessions.

 What is meant by "short-term" counseling?